DPetrusma/Tabletop-Simulator-Mods-EU/README.md

 8. Once all changes have been made to the TTS save and the .lua files, do a final test by loading the save game from the main menu of TTS, commit all changes to git, and pass on to Eivind to upload.
 Note that the file *EU\usage.txt* is the text in the Grey notepad called Usage.

 Changelog:
+v2.2
+- Scripts on all pieces and containers are now in the repo, with in-game pieces and containers using Require
+- The opening splash screen now has a minimise button and a maximise button
+- Imperial Influence cubes will now return to the track if you delete them
+- When the game is loaded, all players are put in the spectator seat.
+When a player connects, they are put into a spectator seat.
+This prevents revealing of hidden information. v2.1
-v1.0 Initial release version with all components inclded v2.0 Scripted version for scenario selection, tagged objects, smart delete, etc v2.1 2024-07-05 Manual setup now includes buttons to set up components for a realm, swap two colours, and remove a colour from the table
+- 2024-07-05 Manual setup now includes buttons to set up components for a realm, swap two colours, and remove a colour from the table v2.0
+- Scripted version for scenario selection, tagged objects, smart delete, etc v1.0
+- Initial release version with all components inclded